 And, of course, you can use bliss to simply change artwork to images you have scanned, or found yourself online.

-Changing all tags
+Changing all tags in the tag editor

 You can use the Search field on the Tags page to narrow down your files, for example to show only the tags for one particular album.